-In the case of Sub-Item 17-Training, training should be aligned to the Ministry's Training Plan developed in accordance with the Personnel Department Training Policy Guidelines 1998.
+In the case of Sub-Item 17-Training, training should be aligned to the Ministry's Training Plan developed in accordance with the Personnel Department Training Policy Guidelines 1998 and supported by the requisite approvals.

 21. Where more than one type of activity is being funded from a Sub-item, these activities should be clearly identified and the estimated cost apportioned accordingly: